foscraft/musixmatch_lyrics_cli_app/README.md

         pip3 install pandas

-3. Insert your API key inside of api_lyrics.py
+3. Create a file api_key.py and pass you  API key inside of the file as below:

+        api_key = "&apikey=YOUR_API_KEY"

 4. Run lyrics_finder.py